goodguyry/ryandomingue.com/_posts/2014-12-30-git-hooks-grunt-and-jekyll.md

 #### The non-login environment

-I haven't researched this a whole lot, so forgive me if I don't have this 100% correct, but, as far as I could figure out, my Git hook is running in a non-login shell, meaning all my fancy `bash_profile` settings and `$PATH` weren't set as they should have been.
+I haven't researched this a whole lot, so forgive me if I don't have this 100% correct, but, as far as I could figure out, my Git hook is running in a non-login shell, meaning all my fancy <code class="path">bash_profile</code> settings and `$PATH` weren't set as they should have been.

 So, essentially, what I needed to do was re-create my login environment for the Git hook.